 One of the great addons for vBulletin is a product called vBSEO. vBulletin Search Engine Optimization in one single product.
 You can do a number of the tweaks that vBSEO does with other addons, but you can’t do everything and who really wants to install 20 hacks to take the place of one?
 Not to mention the strain 20 hacks will have on your forum and that’s just 20 more chances for a security exploit. vBSeo is the #1 SEO script for vBulletin, I will not start a forum without it.
 Even if it’s a very small forum, and low on funds, you have to take every advantage that you can in optimizing your forum for search engines.

 So if you want the best forum possible, you’ll want vBulletin and vBSEO.
 Now we can talk a little about hosting.
 You should be able to get a good host for less than $10 a month to start off.
 Then as your site goes, you’ll need to extend your hosting packageto cover the traffic and bandwidth that your site will be consuming.
 If you want to host several sites, you may want to look into a VPS or virtual private server.
 That’s what I use on my websites it allows me total control that your shared hosting plans aren’t going to give you.

-I hope I’ve explained a few things here, feel free to ask any questions.
 I’ll be posting some articles on building back links and advertising for your forums in the near future.
 If you do need any help setting up your vBulletin forum or would like to talk on the phone and brainstorm topics for your forum, you can contact me at my Professional vBulletin Services pages on one of my other blogs.